Marot-Gardon

 Marot-Gardon was a French automobile manufacturer, between 1899 and 1904.
 The company, based in Corbie, began with the manufacture of racing tricycles, but by 1900 had progressed to the construction of a 4½ cv "miniature carriage".

 Vehicles

 Initially, three-wheeled tricycles and four-wheelers were produced.
-In 1899 a small car appeared with a single-cylinder engine with 3 hp and a three speed gearbox.
+In 1899 a small rear Tonneau car appeared with a single-cylinder engine with 3 hp and a three speed gearbox.
 In 1900 the engine output rose to 4.5 hp.
 By 1901, the range consisted of a model with a front engine, 6 hp and chain drive, as well as a racing car with a built-in engine from Soncin in the rear, which made 7 hp.

 A tricycle by Marot-Gardon can be viewed at the Shuttleworth Collection in Biggleswade.
 Another tricycle is at the Belgrade Automobile Museum.

+Perhaps the only surviving drivable four-wheel Marot-Gardon lives in Lake Worth Beach (Palm Beach County), Florida and was exhibited at the 2025 Wheels Across the Pond show in Jupiter, Florida.